The-CF-Project/CarFigures/README.md

      History
 </h2>

-**CarFigures (The CF Project)** was born out of frustration with the BallsDex team's decisions.
-Initially, I had no particular liking for the idea; it was more about a response to dissatisfaction.
-The BallsDex team wasn't keen on implementing the features many of us wanted.
-I knew that merely complaining wouldn't lead to any change, as hundreds of others had already done so to no avail.
+**CarFigures (CF Project)** was born out of frustration with the decisions of the BallsDex team.
+I didn't really like the idea at first; it was more of a reaction to dissatisfaction.
+The BallsDex team wasn't very keen on implementing the features that most of us wanted.
+I knew that just complaining wouldn't lead to any changes, because hundreds of people had already done it to no avail.

 Determined to make a difference, I decided to take matters into my own hands.
-By forking BallsDex and applying my own changes and preferences, CarFigures came into existence.
+By forking BallsDex and implementing my own changes and preferences, CarFigures was born.

-CarFigures aims to address the community's frustrations and provide an alternative base to use and build their bots on.
-It's a project driven by a desire for improvement and a commitment to providing a better user experience.
+CarFigures aims to address the community's frustrations and provide an alternative foundation to use and build upon their bots.
+It is a project driven by a desire for improvement and a commitment to providing a better user experience.

 <h2>
      <sub>